wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/iOS-Tutorial.md

 ## Transaction Signing

 In case you successfully activated the device, you can use the new activation for transaction signing.
 This is achieved by signing the full request data.
+In case of the HTTP request with a body (`POST`, `PUT`, `DELETE`), the HTTP request body is used.
+In case of the `GET` request, the SDK builds canonical data from the URL query parameters.

-Transaction signing requires an absolute precision.
-Every single bit makes a huge difference just one step further in the transaction signing.
-Be patient and do not worry in case transaction signing does not work for you for the first time.
-In case you are having any issues, do not hesitate to ask our engineers for help.
+The transaction signing requires an absolute precision.
+Every single bit makes a huge difference just one step further in the process.
+Be patient and do not worry if transaction signing doesn't work the first time you try.
+In case you are having issues, do not hesitate to ask our engineers for help.

 ### User Experience Perspective

 To make the user experience consistent, we recommend making a solid UI abstraction on top of the transaction signing logic.
-This usually means implementing the transaction signing logic inside a unified PIN keyboard.
+This usually means implementing the transaction signing logic inside a **unified PIN keyboard**.
 Such keyboard would then handle the typical use-cases people expect to see when working with PIN keyboards, such as:

 - Entering a PIN code for the purpose of transaction signing.
 - Allowing to use biometry as a faster alternative to the PIN code.